+Any additional limits to inspection

+For flats / maisonettes

+Only the subject flat and internal communal areas giving access to the flat were inspected.

+If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
+If no inspection was possible, this will be stated.
+If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.

+The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

-Any additional limits to inspection Porte of the property, which are environd, uneveneed or Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.

 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.

 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
+Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.

+Any additional limits to inspection

 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.

-The property was occupied, fully furnished and all floors were covered.
+All floors were covered.
 Floor coverings restricted my inspection of flooring.

-In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
-Floor coverings have not been moved.
-Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.
-My physical inspection of the roof void area was restricted due to insulation.
-As a result the roof void area was only viewed from the access hatch.
-My inspection of the roof space has been restricted to around the floor area.
-Viewing of the roof coverings has been restricted from within the garden grounds and from the roadside.
+No access was available to the roof space as there is a dwelling above.

 I was not able to inspect the sub floor area.

 Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.

 The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
 Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.

 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
-Pricing repairs is out with mit of this report but it would be prudent to consider costs udgeting before offering.
-The various trades can advise r.
+Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
+The various trades can advise further.

+Sectional Diagram showing elements of a typical house

+Reference may be made in this report to some or all of the above component parts of the property.
+This diagram may assist you in locating and understanding these items.

+- 1) Chimney pots

+- 2 Coping stone

+- 3) Chimney head

+- 4 Flashing

+- (5) Ridge ventilation

+- 6) Ridge board

+- 7) Slates / tiles

+- 8 Valley guttering

+- Dormer projection

+- 10 Dormer flashing

+- 11) Dormer cheeks

+- (12) Sarking

+- (13) Roof felt

+- (14) Trusses

+- (15) Collar

+- 16) Insulation

+- 17) Parapet gutter

+- (18) Eaves guttering

+- 19 Rainwater downpipe

+- 20 Verge boards/skews

+- 21) Soffit boards

+- 22) Partition wall

+- 23) Lath / plaster

+- 24) Chimney breast

+- (25) Window pointing

+- 6) Window sills

+- 27) Rendering

+- (28) Brickwork / pointing

+- 29) Bay window projection

+- 30 Lintels

+- (31) Cavity walls / wall ties

+- 32) Subfloor ventilator

+- 33 Damp proof course

+- 34) Base course

+- 35) Foundations

+- 36) Solum

+- 37) Floor joists

+- 38) Floorboards

+- 39) Water tank

+- 40) Hot water tank